underpig1/octos/docs/guides/api.md

 # Getting started with the Octos API

-The Octos API is a lightweight tool that can make your wallpapers even more powerful by interfacing with select native Windows functions from JavaScript.
+The Octos API is a lightweight tool that can make your wallpapers even more powerful by interfacing with select native Windows features from JavaScript.

 Here's a quick (but not exhaustive) overview of the different classes provided in the Octos API: